 - SDRs will qualify the inbound leads in order to ensure that the company actually has a relevant use case with the solution before passing the opportunity over to the sales team to handle further demos and deal term negotiations.
 If there isn't a good fit, ending the engagement there will save both companies time.

 - Hidden pricing enables software vendors to retain outsized control during the negotiations process.
 With asymmetrical information on pricing, opaque pricing gives account executives wiggle room during negotiations to strike so-called "deals" or "discounts" without being hindered by an anchor price that's publicly accessible.

 So the next time you go into a pricing conversation, keep in mind that you as a purchaser will never fully know what goes on behind the "black box" of pricing when signing up with a company, as the true market rate for the software will forever be known only by the vendor.

 And - should you commit to a contract - the negotiations are also designed to make you feel like you purchased the solution at a discounted deal.
 But this is also a good thing and a safety precaution, as the lead qualification process is built to protect the purchaser from buying a solution that isn't appropriate for their use case.

 Hidden pricing is nearly universal in big ticket enterprise solutions out there (unless in a solution like CRM where it is often seat-based).
 It doesn't mean the product or marketing is any better or worse because the pricing is hidden.

 Either way, I hope this helps shed light on why enterprise software pricing is often hidden.
-The next time you evaluate a software vendor, remembering why and how the vendor hides its pricing may assist your purchasing decision.
+The next time you evaluate a software vendor, remembering why and how the vendor hides its pricing may assist your procurement process.

 Subscribe to Jeremy Cai